KaranGodara/CS765-Discrete-Event-Simulator/README.md

     - [Design_Document.pdf](Design_Document.pdf): The design document of this assignment
     - [simulator.py](simulator.py): The simulator class
     - [peer.py](peer.py): The peer class denoting each peer (miner) in the network
+    - [attacker.py](attacker.py): The attacker class denoting the attacker in the network
+    - [honest.py](honest.py): The honest class denoting the honest peers in the network
     - [peer_link.py](peer_link.py): The peer link class denoting the link between two peers
     - [block.py](block.py): The blocks class denoting the blocks in the blockchain
     - [transaction.py](transaction.py): The transaction class denoting the transactions in the blockchain